-64. By-laws
+63. By-laws

-- (1) The Association may, by resolution at a general meeting, make, amend or revoke by-laws. - (2) By-laws may - (a) provide for the rights and obligations that apply to any classes of associate membership approved under rule 8(2); and - (b) impose restrictions on the board's powers, including the power to dispose of the association's assets; and - (c) impose requirements relating to the financial reporting and financial accountability of the association and the auditing of the association's accounts; and - (d) provide for any other matter the association considers necessary or convenient to be dealt with in the by-laws. - (3) A by-law is of no effect to the extent that it is inconsistent with the Act, the regulations or these rules. - (4) Without limiting subrule (3), a by-law made for the purposes of subrule (2)(c) may only impose requirements on the Association that are additional to, and do not restrict, a requirement imposed on the Association under Part 5 of the Act. - (5) At the request of a member, the Association must make a copy of the by-laws available for inspection by the member.
+- (1) The Association may, by resolution at a general meeting, make, amend or revoke by-laws. - (2) By-laws may - (a) provide for the rights and obligations that apply to any classes of associate membership approved under rule 8(2); and - (b) impose restrictions on the Board's powers, including the power to dispose of the association's assets; and - (c) impose requirements relating to the financial reporting and financial accountability of the association and the auditing of the association's accounts; and - (d) provide for any other matter the association considers necessary or convenient to be dealt with in the by-laws. - (3) A by-law is of no effect to the extent that it is inconsistent with the Act, the regulations or these rules. - (4) Without limiting subrule (3), a by-law made for the purposes of subrule (2)(c) may only impose requirements on the Association that are additional to, and do not restrict, a requirement imposed on the Association under Part 5 of the Act. - (5) At the request of a member, the Association must make a copy of the by-laws available for inspection by the member.

-65. Executing documents and common seal
+64. Executing documents and common seal

-- (1) The Association may execute a document without using a common seal if the document is signed by - (a) one board member and a person(s) authorised by the board or where authorised by delegated authority. - (2) If the Association has a common seal - (a) the name of the Association must appear in legible characters on the common seal; and - (b) a document may only be sealed with the common seal by the authority of the board and in the presence of - (i) 2 board members; or - (ii) one board member and a person authorised by the board, and each of them is to sign the document to attest that the document was sealed in their presence.
+- (1) The Association may execute a document without using a common seal if the document is signed by - (a) 2 Board members; or - (b) one Board member and a person authorised by the Board. - (2) If the Association has a common seal - (a) the name of the Association must appear in legible characters on the common seal; and - (b) a document may only be sealed with the common seal by the authority of the Board and in the presence of - (i) 2 Board members; or - (ii) one Board member and a person authorised by the Board, and each of them is to sign the document to attest that the document was sealed in their presence.

-- (3) The General Manager must make a written record of each use of the common seal. - (4) The common seal must be kept in the custody of the General Manager.
+(3) The secretary must make a written record of each use of the common seal.

+(4) The common seal must be kept in the custody of the secretary or another person authorised by the Board.

-66. Giving notices to members
+65. Giving notices to members